Succinct Planar Encoding with Minor Operations: Towards a succinct dynamic encoding

 Once the merge is executed in $P_{i, j}$ we must possibly update the mappings that translate between the internal and external mini labels.
 Recall that the mappings $\texttt{internal}$ and $\texttt{external}$ are only available for vertices of $\delta P_i \cup \Delta P_i$.
 In the case that $v' \in \delta P_i \cup \Delta P_i$ we are able to provide a free assignment merge as follows: if the request was to merge $u'$ to $v'$, we set $\texttt{internal}[v']=u^*$ and $\texttt{external}[u^*]=v'$.
 Otherwise, no update is necessary.
 If $v' \notin \delta P_i \cup \Delta P_i$ we are not able to provide a free assignment merge, instead we are forced to merge $v'$ to $u'$.
 We refer to this situation as the \textit{M2 special case}.
 If the merge was called with the request to merge $u'$ to $v'$, and we are in this M2 special case, the operation is not allowed.
-When we discuss edge contractions of edges $\{u, v\}$ in $G$ we show that this situation never arises.
+In our use case this case never arises.
+Intuitively, constraints (e.g., Invariant~\ref{inv:4}) that force us to contract $\{u, v\}$ by merging $v$ to $u$ {either "line up" with being able (or forced) to merge of $v'$ to $u'$ in $P_i$, with $v'$ and $u'$ the mini labels of $v$ and $u$ in $P_i$, respectively, or if they do not line up, we make use of the internal/external mappings.}

-As for Invariant~\ref{inv:1}.c, it is easy to see that it is still correct as we have merged $v''$ to $u''$ and $v^*$ to $u^*$ so that we do not need to update mappings $\Phi_i(u^*)$ and $\Phi_{i, j}^{-1}(u'')$.
-Our (possible) updates to the internal/external mappings uphold Invariant~\ref{inv:1}.b, and our exclusion of the invalid request for a free-assignment merge ensures that this can always be done if needed. {Besides the micro-label search procedure, all other operations take constant time per merge.}
+\full{As for Invariant~\ref{inv:1}.c, it is easy to see that it is still correct as we have merged $v''$ to $u''$ and $v^*$ to $u^*$ so that we do not need to update mappings $\Phi_i(u^*)$ and $\Phi_{i, j}^{-1}(u'')$.
+Our (possible) updates to the internal/external mappings uphold Invariant~\ref{inv:1}.b, and our exclusion of the invalid request for a free-assignment merge ensures that this can always be done if needed. \full{Besides the micro-label search procedure, all other operations take constant time per merge.}}